-More accurately, Apple focus on download velocity; an app released only a month ago might have fewer total downloads than a much older app, but if the newer app is being downloaded more frequently right now it will still rank strongly.
+More accurately, Apple focus on download velocity.
+An app released only a month ago might have fewer total downloads than a much older app, but if it’s being downloaded more frequently right now it will still rank strongly.

 4. Positive Ratings

-A relatively new addition to the App Store ranking algorithm, your app’s rating will also impact your rank.
+A relatively new addition to the App Store ranking algorithm: your app’s ratings will also impact your rank.

 The significant points seem to be around the 3-4 star mark.
-Apps above 4 stars receive a boost, apps below 3 receive a penalty, as shown in this chart from Fisku.
+Apps above 4 stars receive a ranking boost, apps below 3 receive a penalty, as shown in this chart from Fiksu.